Taro-Hayashi/KillerWhale/README_EN.md

 - [BASE Unit LEFT Side](leftside/2_BASE.md)
 - [BASE Unit RIGHT Side](rightside/2_BASE.md)

+> [!NOTE]
-The only differences between the left and right build guides are the pictures, but since it is easy to make mistakes, it is recommended to follow the right build guide.
+> The only differences between the left and right build guides are the pictures, but since it is easy to make mistakes, it is recommended to follow the right build guide.